textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 Since all plugins must use a three-character alphanumeric [prefix](/brand/author-prefixes-and-registration), we're using **abc** in this tutorial, which is reserved for documentation purposes.

-## Targeting the admin side
+## Targeting the administration side

 Log into Textpattern and open the [ied_plugin_composer](https://github.com/Bloke/ied_plugin_composer) plugin.
 Start a new plugin, give it a name, ensure its type is set to *Admin* and open the code panel.

-We'll be using a Class to keep the admin-side of your plugin encapsulated and not pollute PHP's global space with too many functions, which requires a little scaffolding to be set up first in the form of a Class and a constructor.
-You call this class to run your plugin when users perform any admin-side action.
+We'll be using a Class to keep the administration-side of your plugin encapsulated and not pollute PHP's global space with too many functions, which requires a little scaffolding to be set up first in the form of a Class and a constructor.
+You call this class to run your plugin when users perform any administration-side action.

 To begin your admin plugin, you need to target the back-end of Textpattern - the 'admin' side (as opposed to the 'public' site).
-You do that by checking the `txpinterface` constant to see whether the current user is on the admin-side or not, then instantiate your class if they are:
+You do that by checking the `txpinterface` constant to see whether the current user is on the administration-side or not, then instantiate your class if they are:

 ~~~ php
 if (txpinterface === 'admin') {